Chapter 14 BWV 78 Jesu, der du meine Seele

 Basically there were two kinds of compositional structures available to him and his contemporaries.
 One was the repetition principle which allowed a composer to create (or possibly borrow or steal) an idea and keep repeating it whilst inventing sufficient contrasting material to maintain interest.
 Theme and variations, ground bass, chaconne and passacaglia are all examples of such forms.
 Bach was less interested than some of his contemporaries in these, although when he did turn his hand to them, inevitably he created models for lesser composers to emulate e.g. the Goldberg Variations and the Passacaglia in C minor for Organ.

-The second principle is that of progression from one key to another and transposing material which could be repeated and/or developed in other modes and at different pitches.
+The second principle is that of progression from one key to another and transposing melodic and harmonic material, repeating and/or developing it in other modes/keys at different pitches.
 The seventeenth century consolidation of the various modes to just two, major and minor, made it possible for composers to move from one tonality (i.e. key) to another, thereby creating contrast and a structural backbone for their thematic material.
 Most of Bach's music, including the Forty-Eight Preludes and Fugues, suites and concerti, employ this principle.

 A good place for the interested amateur to see this in action would be the French Suite movements where Bach begins in the key of his choice, moves to another (at the double bar) thence passing (as a rule) through one or two further keys on the way home.
 Most of Vivaldi's fast movements use similar principles.
 (N.B. names and descriptions of the main musical structures are listed in the glossary under form).